doubledutch/rn-client/README.md

 # Documentation

-## `client.currentUser`
+## `client.getCurrentUser()`

-Provides information about the current attendee.
+Returns a Promise that resolves to information about the current attendee.

 ```javascript
 {